 Difficult decisions made easy

 The website allows you to search for a specific course by entering its course code.
 If you are interested in browsing all available courses, U of T Hub also allows you to search by faculty, program, and year.
 Its user-friendly interface provides course descriptions that go beyond the information provided by the university and feature honest reviews from students who have taken the courses.
-If you comment on five courses, a $10 Starbucks gift card is emailed to you within 24 hours.

 The Varsity spoke with Yu to find out more about how the website came to be.
 Yu said that it can be hard to tell what a course will be like just based on its description.
 When choosing courses, he would often ask himself, “Is [this course] hard or not?
 Is it going to take a lot of time?
 Is it interesting?
 Am I going to use this in industry or not?”